tomesink/obsidian/+/Figma containers.md

 Multiple objects grouped together gives a single object I can interact with on the canvas in terms of size, color etc.
 Group is a collection of layers and not distinct elements so they (the grouped elements) dont have dimensions or properties of their own once grouped.

 ### Frame

+Frames are main thing we use to build UI.
+It can be nested inside group, group can be nested inside frame.

 ### Section